-A disposition hearing in juvenile court is the equivalent to a sentencing hearing in adult court.
-Your child has been found to have committed a criminal offense or a probation violation, and the judge decides what disciplinary measures will be imposed.
+A disposition hearing in juvenile court is the equivalent of a sentencing hearing in adult court.
+Your child has been found to have committed a delinquent act or a probation violation, and the judge decides what disciplinary measures will be imposed.

 A wide variety of sentencing options are available in juvenile court.
-The judge formulates a sentence that is tailored to your child to help them become rehabilitated.
+These can range from informal probation and counseling to placement in a Secure Youth Treatment Facility (SYTF) for the most serious cases.
+The judge formulates a disposition that is tailored to your child to help them become rehabilitated.

 Judges at California disposition hearings look at the whole picture in determining your child’s sentence, such as: